veyon/docs/admin/faq.rst

 Whilst the configuration of authentication methods is very similar, the configuration of rooms and computers is done via the Veyon configurator and not via the master anymore.
-In this context you should check, whether the new :ref:`LDAP-/AD-Integration <LDAP>` can be used to make rooms and computers automatically available in Veyon.
+In this context you should check, whether the new :ref:`LDAP/AD Integration <LDAP>` can be used to make rooms and computers automatically available in Veyon.

 Is it possible to use the Veyon master on several computers?
 ------------------------------------------------------------

 The used of Veyon master on several computers is possible without any problems.
 To that end it must be ensured that an identical configuration is used on all master computers.
 This also holds true for the client computers.
-If the login-authentication is used, there are no further steps required.
+If logon authentication is used, there are no further steps required.
-If the key-authentication is used, the private key has to be distributed to all master computers.
+If key authentication is used, the private key has to be distributed to all master computers.

 Can I import or use a self-generated file with room and computer information?
 -----------------------------------------------------------------------------